cap-js/docs/tools/cds-cli.md

 Generates handler stubs for actions and functions in Java projects.

-Execute the following from the _srv_ directory of the project to generates handler files for all actions and functions:
+Execute the following from the _srv_ directory of the project to generate handler files for all actions and functions:
 ```sh
 cds add handler
 ```